doublet/dotfiles/README.md

 ## Assumptions

 * `zsh` is assumed to be your shell, but it will work with `bash` too.
 Just skip `oh-my-zsh`.
 However, a `.bashrc` is not included at the moment.
 * `xmonad` is assumed to be your window manager, but others will work too.
-Just ignore the `command not fount: xmonad` or comment out `xmonad --recompile`
+Just ignore the `command not found: xmonad` or comment out `xmonad --recompile`